Russia attacks Ukraine as defiant Putin warns US, NATO

 The threat of war has already shredded Ukraine’s economy and raised the specter of massive casualties, energy shortages across Europe and global economic chaos.

-Karmanau and Heintz reported from Kyiv.
+Isachenkov and Litvinova reported from Moscow.
 Angela Charlton in Paris; Frank Jordans in Berlin; Lorne Cook in Brussels, Frank Bajak in Boston, Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.

 Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine